 Numbers may not sum to 100 percent because missing responses ("Don't Know" or "Refused") are not presented.
-Sample size for each group (Medicare and privately insured) was 4,000 in 2012.
+Sample sizes for each group (Medicare and privately insured) were 4,000 in 2013.
 Sample sizes for individual questions varied.

 MedPAC uses the Census Bureau definitions of "urban" and "rural."
-The Census Bureau classifies as "urban" all territory, population, and housing units located within an urbanized area (UA) or an urban cluster (UC).
-It delineates UA and UC boundaries to encompass densely settled territory, which consists of core census block groups or blocks that have a population density of at least 1,000 people per square mile and surrounding census blocks that have an overall density of at least 500 people per square mile.
+The Census Bureau classifies as urban all territory, population, and housing units located within an urbanized area (UA) or an urban cluster (UC).
+It delineates UA and UC boundaries to encompass densely settled territory, which consists of core census-block groups or blocks that have a population density of at least 1,000 people per square mile and surrounding census blocks that have an overall density of at least 500 people per square mile.
 In addition, under certain conditions, less densely settled territory may be part of each UA or UC.
 The Census Bureau's classification of "rural" consists of all territory, population, and housing units located outside of UAs and UCs.

-Source: MedPAC-sponsored telephone survey conducted in 2012.
+Source: MedPAC-sponsored telephone survey conducted in 2013.

-a Statistically significant difference between the Medicare and privately insured populations in 2012 (at a 95 percent confidence level).
+&lt;sup>a Statistically significant difference between the Medicare and privately insured populations in a given year (at a 95 percent confidence level).

-^b Statistically significant difference by area type within the same insurance category in 2012 (at a 95 percent confidence level).
+&lt;sup>b Statistically significant difference by area type within the same insurance category in a given year (at a 95 percent confidence level).